tytydraco/yessleep/out/Unit_6B.md

 “Luke—what the hell are you doing in my apartment?!”
 I demanded.

 He was silent for a long, choking second.
+Then something changed in his expression — the madness drained, replaced by something far more human.

-Then his face shifted.
-From what used to be anger was now shifting to terror.
+Terror.

-His pupils widened, and he stuttered.
+His pupils widened, breath stuttering.

 “No,” he whispered.
 “No, no, no—she told me you were next—”